RAIRLab/logic-group/index.md

 Speaker: Selmer Bringsjord

 Abstract: New logics are created on an ongoing basis.
-This has been true since Aristotle (over two millennia ago).
+This has been true since Aristotle (over two millennia ago: Organon).
 Courtesy of Leibniz (in the second half of the 17th century), not only extensional logics but intensional ones begain to arrive on the scene.
-While Leibniz conceived computational logics, at least at this point the general consensus is that while he invented the basis for standard digital computation, and designed and built computers, bona fide computational logics only arrived around the time of Alonzo Church.
-By any metric, the 20th century, and the start of the 21st, have seen a veritable explosion of both extensional and intensional computational logics.
-In this context, it’s scandalous that the cardinality of the set of all dedicated — computational or otherwise — logics of attention is apparently 1 (the logic AL); and of logics of attention- and-perception the cardinaly is that of ;.
-In our own case, we have introduced a class of computational logics marked by high extensional and intensional expressivity: cognitive calculi.
+While Leibniz conceived computational logics, at least currently the general consensus is that while he invented the basis for standard digital computation, and designed and built peerless-at-the-time computers, bona fide computational logics only arrived very early in the 20th century courtesy of Sch ̈onfinkel.
+At the midpoint of that century, specifically at the dawn of the discipline of AI circa 1956, computational logics went from being purely abstract objects to frameworks for implementations that constitued the first artificial agents on Earth.
+Then, by any metric, the 2nd half of the 20th century, and the start of the 21st, saw a veritable explosion of both extensional and intensional computational logics — so much so that some have wondered whether AI needs anything else.
-Unfortunately, only some simplistic reasoning involving perception has been formalized in some of these calculi.
-To start to change this state-of-affairs, using AL as a point of entry, we introduce a simple dialect of a new cognitive calculus, the attention-perception cognitive calculus (APCC), which is designed to integrate with ARCADIA, the most sophisticated computational cognitive architecture today that allows serious modeling and simulation of human attention- and-perception-centric human cognition.
+In this context, it’s scandalous that the cardinality of the set of all dedicated — computational or otherwise — logics of attention is apparently 1 (the logic AL); and of logics of attention-and-perception the cardinaly is that of 0.
+In our own case, we have introduced a class of computational logics marked by high extensional and intensional expressivity: cognitive cal- culi.
+Unfortunately, at this point in time only some simplistic reasoning involving perception has been formalized in some of these calculi.
+To start to change this state-of-affairs, using AL as a point of entry, we introduce a simple dialect of a new cognitive calculus, the attention-perception cognitive calculus (APCC), designed to integrate with ARCADIA, the most sophisticated computational cognitive architecture today that allows serious modeling and simulation of human-level attention-and-perception-centric cognition.

 ## Prior Talks